DNA methylation age acceleration is associated with incident cognitive impairment in the health and retirement study

 Abstract

 DNA methylation clocks have emerged as promising biomarkers for cognitive impairment and dementia.
-Longitudinal studies exploring the link between DNA methylation clocks and cognitive decline have been constrained by limited sample sizes and a lack of diversity.
+Longitudinal studies exploring the association between DNA methylation clocks and cognitive decline have been constrained by limited sample sizes and a lack of diversity.

 Objective